rafaelmoraes/blog/_posts/en/2018-06-11-install-postgresql-10-on-centos-7.md

 ---
-date: 2018-06-11 18:15:00
+date: 2018-06-11 12:08:00
-title: Instalar PostgreSQL 10 no CentOS 7
+title: Install PostgreSQL 10 on CentOS 7
-keywords: instalar configurar postgresql 10 centos 7
+keywords: install configure postgresql 10 centos 7
-read_in: 7
+read_in: 6
-translations: /install-postgresql-10-on-centos-7
+translations: /instalar-postgresql-10-no-centos-7
 ---

-Neste artigo veremos como instalar o [PostgreSQL 10](https://www.postgresql.org/) no [CentOS 7](https://www.centos.org/), se você está com pressa ou não tem interesse nos detalhes da instalação vá até o final do artigo e use o script que contém todos os comandos necessários, então vamos lá.
+At this article we'll see how to install [PostgreSQL 10](https://www.postgresql.org/) on [CentOS 7](https://www.centos.org/), if you're hurry or not have interest about installation details go to the end of this article and use the script that contains all necessary commands, so let's beginning.

-> O objetivo deste tutorial é instalar e configurar uma instância do PostgreSQL destinada ao **ambiente de desenvolvimento**, várias medidas necessárias para um ambiente de produção são ignoradas.
+> The goal this tutorial is to install and to configure a instance of PostgreSQL to be used on **development environment**, many configurations necessary to production environment are ignored.

-## Instalação
+## Installation

-Antes de instalar precisamos fazer o CentOS ignorar o PostgreSQL presente em seus repositórios, para isso execute o texto abaixo no terminal do CentOS.
+Before install we'll need to do CentOS ignore the PostgreSQL of your repositories, for do it execute the text below in CentOS terminal.

 {% highlight sh %}
 sudo sed -e '/exclude=postgresql\*/d' \